isabellanunes/isabellanunes/README.md

 # Hey there!
 I'm Isabella Nunes

-👩‍💻 Computer Science Bachelor from Federal University of Goiás (UFG)
+👩‍💻 A Software Developer with Computer Science Bachelor from Federal University of Goiás (UFG)

 👩‍⚕️ Curreently working at Philips as Experienced Developer